cst0601/Holo-Bot/README.md

 * Run: `mvn exec:java`
 * Test: `mvn test`
-* Build: `mvn clean compile assembly:single`
+* Build: `mvn clean package`
-  * To run the jar files, since it requires gcloud, do a `gcloud auth application-default login` to get the necessary authentication.
+  * To run the jar files in dev, since it requires gcloud (cloud logging), do a `gcloud auth application-default login` to get the necessary authentication.

 ## Contributing